CKI updates and news

 First, let’s get the most important change out of the way: we are slowly migrating to GitLab!
-There’s still some code living in the old GitHub location which will stay there for a while.
+There’s still some code living in the old GitHub location (update 2020-06-03: not anymore!) which will stay there for a while.
 Welcome to the chaos of multiple repositories!
 More details about why we decided for this change will be provided in one the next posts.

 And now, let’s get into some smaller, but more important changes.
 We modified how we test each patch series.
 You may remember from the intro post that we used to apply patches to an older git commit that didn’t fail testing.
 However, because the patches that caused the failures are not likely to be reverted, new patches we want to test end up depending on them and thus fail to apply to older revision.
 Nowadays, we apply the patches right on the top commit which allows us to test everything properly.